boxbilling/docs/en/reference/introduction.rst

 * Integrated helpdesk allows you to communicate with clients easily.
 * Multiple helpdesk departments are supported so requests can be distributed through along your staff.
-* Knowledgebase suggestions are automatically displayed for your customers so they can get some question answered even without need to open a ticket.
+* Knowledge base suggestions are automatically displayed for your customers so they can get some question answered even without need to open a ticket.
 * Predefined replies can be inserted by the click of mouse and supports system, order and client details variable parsing.
 That saves a lot time for you and allows sending personalized predefined answers.
 * News & Announcements system allows you to inform your clients about what is going at the moment and notify about upcoming events.
-* Knowledgebase allows defining the answers for the most frequency asked questions.
+* Knowledge base allows defining the answers for the most frequently asked questions.

 Customization
 --------------------------

 * Custom client area themes can be easily integrated into BoxBilling.
 * Admin and client views and themes can be also fully customized by editing template files.
-* Languages can be fully modified; you can translate Boxbilling to any other language in just 30 minutes.
+* Languages can be fully modified; we are using power of crowdsourcing so that BoxBilling would be `available in multiple languages`_.

+.. _`translated in to any language`: https://www.transifex.com/projects/p/boxbilling/
+.. _`available in multiple languages`: https://www.transifex.com/projects/p/boxbilling/